scrthq/supplychaindata.exchange/schema/schema.md

 | `processing-types` | Processing activities conducted at the location    | Optional              |
 | `products`         | Products produced at the location                  | Optional              |

+> [!NOTE]
-A more complete location-identifier list is in progress and will be published in Q4 of 2024.
+> A more complete location-identifier list is in progress and will be published in Q4 of 2024.
 Please submit to this list by emailing shuya@opensupplyhub.org or through [this form submission](https://docs.google.com/forms/d/e/1FAIpQLSf5iJlmyyYj1QY2tH6IUmVTZL4samFfFglrHXyIh6BDKDc-Qg/viewform?usp=sf_link).

 ---